yandaichn/yandaichn.github.io/_pages/about.md

 My research interests lie broadly in **Learning Theory**, e.g., Reinforcement Learning Theory and Deep Learning Theory.
 Check my [publications](publications) and [CV (PDF)](CV_Yan.pdf) for more information!

-Feel free to reach out if you have anything to chat!
+I am also open to other topics.
+Feel free to reach out if you would like to chat!

 ## Recent News
 * *Sep, 2023.* [**Curious Role of Normalization in SAM**](https://arxiv.org/abs/2305.15287) accepted to **NeurIPS 2023**!